 As you can see above, Private Internet Access is very affordable.
 Indeed, from the monthly to the yearly package PIA is in the low range of the market offers.
 While the monthly package starts at about £5.70, you can get up to 52% discount with their yearly package.
 Click on the picture above to visit their website and get the latest deals.

-While a 7 days money back guarantee is available, there’s no free trial for PIA.
+While a 7 days money-back guarantee is available, there’s no free trial for PIA.
 Therefore, you’ll have to subscribe to their Private Access Internet to give it a try.

-Summary sheet for Private Internet Access
+The summary sheet for Private Internet Access

 |Encryption||Military 256 bit|